FawryN2/coupon-service/README.md

 ## 🔧 Features

 - Create coupons with expiry, usage limits, and discount types (fixed or percentage)
-- Consume coupons and log usage
+- Consume coupons, log usage, and return discount value for other services
 - View all coupons and their history
 - RESTful API with Swagger documentation
 - MySQL-based persistence